| |

 Exercise Ball and Back Pain

-The exercise ball and back
+The exercise ball has been used in the treatment of back

-It is well known that
+It is well known

 approximately